 18. Kynrem Falls: Witness The Surreal Beauty

-Located at a distance of 12 Kms, Kynrem falls is a magnificent waterfall which is surrounded by the lush-greenery.
+Located at a distance of 12 Kms, Kynrem falls is a magnificent waterfall which is surrounded by the greenery.
 Situated in the vicinity of the Thangkharang park, this place is shadowed by the East Khasi hills district.
 Famed as the 7th highest waterfall in the country, this is one of the must visit places in Cherrapunji.
 Falling from a height of 305 meters, the gushing water and the surrounding view makes an ideal location to enjoy a great time away from the hustle and bustle.

 Location: Thangkharang Park, Sohra, Thangkharang Rd., Meghalaya 793108

 That ain’t all!
-There are a lot more places to visit in Cherrapunji and travelers need at least three to four days to cover them all.
+There are a lot more places to visit in Cherrapunji and travellers need at least three to four days to cover them all.
 Go ahead and book your trip to Cherrapunji with TravelTriangle and unveil the treasures of North East India.

 Frequently Asked Questions About Places To Visit in Cherrapunji